DjangoGirls/organizer-manual/in_person_workshops/logistics/swag.md

 ## T-shirts for coaches

 Order t-shirts for your coaches as a thank-you gift, but wearing the t-shirts also makes your coaches more visible in the venue.
-You can find t-shirt designs on our [resources page](../resources/README.md).
+You can find t-shirt designs on our [resources page](../../resources/README.md).

 ## Tote bags

 We like tote bags, right?
 They are pretty cheap to print and it's a nice gift for your attendees that will remind them about the event later on.
-You can find designs on our [resources page](../resources/README.md)
+You can find designs on our [resources page](../../resources/README.md)

 ## Stickers

 Pssst, [Stickermule](http://stickermule.com/) likes to sponsor events with sticker credit!
-You can find our [ready-to-print designs here](../resources/README.md).
-If you plan to order a [Workshop Box](https://djangogirls.org/workshop-box), you won't need to order more stickers.
+You can find our [ready-to-print designs here](../../resources/README.md).